sticknein/title-slide-generator/README.txt

 -1-

-I chose to use Node, Express, & React because those are the libraries/frameworks I trained myself on.
+I chose to use Node, Express, and React because those are the libraries/frameworks I trained myself on.
-I don't have enough first-hand experience contrasting libraries/frameworks to speak to tradeoffs, but I was peaking at the Python code in the documentation while working on this project and noticed the code seemed to be much more concise.
+I don't have much first-hand experience contrasting libraries/frameworks to speak to tradeoffs, but I was peeking at the Python code in the documentation while working on this project and noticed the code to be much more concise.

 -2-